AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 Why Cloudflare Banned Perplexity And What It Reveals About the Future of Web Access?

 On June 30, 2025, Cloudflare blocked Perplexity AI from accessing sites on its network.
-The reason?
-Perplexity was scraping content at scale—bypassing robots.txt (and emerging controls like llms.txt), avoiding attribution, and routing requests through third-party clouds like AWS and Azure without identifying itself.
+Cloudflare said Perplexity was scraping at scale.
+It was ignoring robots.txt and llms.txt.
+It was not giving attribution.
+It was also hiding its identity through AWS and Azure routing.

 Front End View of